smartems/smartems/packages/smartems-toolkit/README.md

 > Note that imported static assets will be inlined as base64 URIs. *This can be subject of change in the future!*

 #### Theme-specific stylesheets
-If you want to provide different stylesheets for dark/light theme, then create `dark.[css|scss]` and `light.[css|scss]` files in the `src/styles` directory of your plugin. grafana-toolkit generates theme-specific stylesheets that are stored in `dist/styles` directory.
+If you want to provide different stylesheets for dark/light theme, then create `dark.[css|scss]` and `light.[css|scss]` files in the `src/styles` directory of your plugin. smartems-toolkit generates theme-specific stylesheets that are stored in `dist/styles` directory.

 In order for smartEMS to pick up your theme stylesheets, you need to use `loadPluginCss` from `@smartems/runtime` package.
 Typically you would do that in the entry point of your plugin: